jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Back Page

-If a genie granted me three wishes, I'd wish you are as sick of politics as I am.
+If a genie granted me three wishes, I'd wish you've tuned out modern politics as much as I have.
 That you're proudly middle-class.
-And you think our society is full of wasted potential.

-Ending hunger, getting rich, and even halting this coronavirus wouldn't cross my mind.
+And you're willing to accept how important you are.

 It may seem a waste, but it's not.
-From Cinderella to Braveheart, what hero ever dreamed their problems away?
+From Cinderella, Braveheart, to our ancestors who laid the foundations of our great nation, what hero ever needed magic to improve their society?

-The truth is the middle class needs to act.
-Main Street has massive untapped political power, and the sooner we realize it, the sooner our culture can start to heal.
+Middle America shouldn't be thinking about what to wish for, but what we can do, now, to improve our nation.

-Symptons of our inaction are everywhere: rising debt, shaky employment, expensive health-care.
-Not too long ago, our political culture would solve problems like this.
+Even before this pandemic we had many problems: rising debt, growing bureaucracies, expensive healthcare.
+Not too long ago, our political culture would solve these everyday problems.
 Not anymore.
-"Politics" is now ideologically obessesed reporters, columnists, and academics finding new ways to sing to their choirs.
+Today, our politics is ideologically obsessed reporters, columnists, and academics finding new ways to sing to their choirs.

 In _Techvolution_ we'll uncover why Left/Right politics is so extreme.
-But even better, we'll rework what's ethical in today's political world.
-By unmasking political nature, we'll understand why we must empower welders, nurses, everyone on the frontline, with new amazing new digital technology.
-Politics is good or bad based on how well it advances or holds back our technological evolution.
+But even better, we'll rework our politics to once again benefit Main Street.
+By unmasking Conservative and Progressives echo chambers, we'll understand why middle-class salvation is to empower ourselves with digital and open-source technology.

-In 1970, we entered the Internet Age and unlocked awesoe new technology.
-Left/Right are as obsolete as the horse and carriage.
-To prosper again, we need a new Internet Age philosophy.
+We can do this, because in 1970, we entered the Internet Age and unlocked truly amazing technology.
+Left/Right are as obsolete as the horse and carriage, once we adopt a new Internet Age philosophy.

 Here it is.
-And I wish it clicks with people like you.
+And I wish it clicks with powerful people like you.

+---

 ## Dedication

 _This book is for the people in the open-source community.
-For the collaboration philosophy you handed down to me.
+For the collaboration philosophy, you handed down to me.
 For selflessly updating Wikipedia, writing free software, and building cool new tech for us all.
 For being the protagonists of the Internet Age.
 You gave the best education a political guy can get.
 I hope I've learned enough to write this book for you._

 _For the antagonists, the self-entitled delegators keeping Blockbuster—and it's Industrial Age mentality—alive, thanks for making history to repeat itself yet again.
 I hope you learn something._